FlavScents AInsights Entry for Ethyl Lactate (CAS: 97-64-3)

 4. Use in Flavors

 Ethyl lactate is widely used in flavor formulations, particularly in fruit, dairy, and confectionery categories.
-It serves as a flavor enhancer, providing creamy and fruity notes that complement other ingredients.
-Typical use levels in finished food products range from 5 to 50 ppm, with higher concentrations used in specific applications like dairy flavors.
-Ethyl lactate is stable under typical processing conditions but may hydrolyze under extreme pH or heat.
+It acts as a flavor enhancer and modifier, providing a creamy, fruity note that complements other ingredients.
+Typical use levels in finished food or beverage products range from 5 to 50 ppm, with higher concentrations used in specific applications like dairy or fruit-flavored products.
+Ethyl lactate is stable under typical processing conditions but may degrade under extreme heat or acidic conditions.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature